google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_7.rst

       **New feature here**.
       New feature description goes here.

-      In 5.3.7, the Fusion UI was updated from Qt3 to Qt4.
-Qt4 was bundled with earth enterprise to make it easy to acquire and build with.
+      In 5.3.7, the Fusion UI was updated from using the Qt3 ui toolkit to Qt4.
+Qt4 was bundled with Earth Enterprise.
+This offers a more modern appearence for fusion and makes it easier to upgrade other libraries.

       .. rubric:: Supported Platforms